DevSilv/ARCHIVED-varts-plain-css/_posts/2018/08/01/2018-08-01-my-grammar-ortography-writing-style.md

 therefore:

-- i avoid writing verbless sentences.
+- i avoid verbless sentences.
 - i try to fit the whole message into one sentence.
 - i do not end the last sentence with a period.
-- i avoid using articles (a, an, the) and some conjunctions (if, then, but).
+- i avoid articles (a, an, the) and some conjunctions (if, then, but).
 - i avoid eloquence (so, but, instead of).

 ### 4. rules for other comments and "standalone" texts